Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

 2. Click on the Windows or Mac folder depending on which operating system you have.
 3. Choose MatterControl setup to begin installing MatterControl Software on your computer.

-.. note:: You can also navigate to our  .. _Website: https://robo3d.com/software/ to download MatterControl.
+.. note:: You can also directly download Matter Control from our .. _website: https://robo3d.com/software

 ---------------
 Connecting Robo R1+ Plus to MatterControl